 - Foster a greater understanding of Indigenous knowledges, cultures and pedagogies among students, faculty and staff.

 We will know we have achieved Goal 4 if, by 2021:

 - There is an increase in the employment rate in the field of study for select technical programs.

-- All AEC programs have been evaluated with respect to relevance.
+- At least 50% of AEC programs have been evaluated with respect to relevance.

 - Links have been created between Dawson programs and start-ups in college and university business incubators.

 - A community of practice for on-line pedagogy has been established and on-line learning modules have been offered.

 - There is an increase in the number of courses that have Indigenous content.